 Dice Throne.
 I’ve known this game existed since Season 1 was first released a little over a year ago.
 I had heard good things, but even as Season 2 started making its way into prerelease events I somehow never had a chance to play until recently.
 I was invited to The Boardgame Bash of Blood XIII in Calgary, Alberta, and while I was there I decided I was going to go blindly into a Dice Throne tournament.
-(I made a video about it for The Watch, that you can check out HERE, You can also read my review of Battle 2 HERE, and Battle 3 HERE)
+(I made a video about it for The Watch, that you can check out HERE, You can also read my review of Battle 2 HERE, Battle 3 HERE, and Battle 4 HERE)

 Every Character in Dice Throne is unique, with their own powers, abilities, and components.
 At the same time, they have many similarities as well.
 Each of the custom six-sided dice has different symbols and colours, but have the same distribution of symbols.
 Three of something (usually a signature weapon), two of something else, and a single special icon.
 Each side is also numbered allowing for players to roll a four or five dice straight, as well as sub in a standard die if something gets lost.
 Each player card also has nine potential actions that specific character can take.
 (I’ll look at those more in a minute.)

 The first player to reduce their opponent from 50 Health down to 0 Health wins.

 The first battle of Season 2 is basically the marquee event of the season.
 Inside the box things remain fairly standardized.
 The Gunslinger’s biography blurb is nothing special:

 “Driven by the ruin brought to her family, the Gunslinger now spends her life pursuing all those who are vile and corrupt within the world.
 Each time she deftly reloads her twin pistols, she takes one step closer to vengeance.”